abhi3700/My_Learning-Rust/README.md

 This can be modified with the RUSTUP_HOME environment variable.

-The Cargo home directory located at:
+The Cargo home directory is located at:

   /Users/abhi3700/.cargo